cw1521/CSC532-Project/readme.md

 # Distributed Calculator
 CSC 532 Project
+* For Educational use only.
+Authors not liable for misuse of the application.
 ## Starting the Calculator
 * Type _python calculator c arg-list_ to start the client from the command line